“If you can dream it, you can do it.” Walt Disney

 Now own the service and start communicating with your close circle.
 Share what you are offering and tell them they can always get a better pricing as a friend discount.
 You can also tell them to ask their circle to reach more people.

-Connect People on Social & Turn them into potentials
+Connect People on Social & Provide Value

 How to proceed?